Teradata/product-help/UseCases/ExternalObjectStore/README.md

 ## Querying Data on External Object Storage

 ### Introduction

-The following examples show how to access different formats of data stored in an Amazon S3 bucket.
-We will be using a sample river flow data set from the U.S Geological Survey.
-Copy and modify the example queries below to access your own datasets.
+The following is a summary of how to access different formats of data stored in an external object store.
+You can copy and modify the example queries below to access your own datasets.
+For simplicity the included datasets are setup to not need credentials, but it is highly recommended that you use credentials to access your own datasets.

-You can use the same SQL to access your own external object store.
+You can use similar SQL to access your own external object store.
 Simply replace the following:
 * __LOCATION__ - Replace with the location of your object store.
-The location must begin with /s3 (Amazon) or /az (Azure).
+The location must begin with /s3/ (Amazon) or /az/ (Azure).
-* __USER__ or __ACCESS_ID__ - Replace with the user name for your external object store.
+* __USER__ or __ACCESS_ID__ - Add the user name for your external object store.
-* __PASSWORD__ or __ACCESS_KEY__ - Replace with the password of the user on your external object store.
+* __PASSWORD__ or __ACCESS_KEY__ - Add the password of the user on your external object store.

-Your external object store must be configured to allow access.
+* Uncomment the EXTERNAL SECURITY clause as necessary

-When you configure external storage, you set the credentials that are used in SQL statements by .
-The supported credentials for USER and PASSWORD (used in the CREATE AUTHORIZATION command) and ACCESS_ID and ACCESS_KEY (used in the READ_NOS command) correspond to the values shown in the following table:
+When modifying to access your data - your external object store must be configured to allow access from the Vantage environment.
+Provide your credentials in USER and PASSWORD (used in the CREATE AUTHORIZATION command) and ACCESS_ID and ACCESS_KEY (used in the READ_NOS command).

 ### Accessing External Object Storage